 Stock issue transactions take place at the current market price.
-Your company pays a 5% brokerage fee for issuing Stock.
-New Stock issues are limited to 20% of your company's outstanding shares in that year.
-As a general rule, Stock issues are used to fund long term investments in capacity and automation.
+Your company pays a 5% brokerage fee for issuing stock.
+New stock issues are limited to 20% of your company's outstanding shares in that year.

+As a general rule, stock issues are used to fund long term investments in capacity and automation.

 Stock price is driven by book value, the last two years' earnings per share (EPS) and the last two years' annual dividend.

 Book value is equity divided by shares outstanding.
-Equity equals the Common Stock and retained earnings values listed on the balance sheet.
+Equity equals the common stock and retained earnings values listed on the balance sheet.
 Shares outstanding is the number of shares that have been issued.
 For example, if equity is \$50,000,000 and there are 2,000,000 shares outstanding, book value is \$25.00 per share.

 EPS is calculated by dividing net profit by shares outstanding.

-The Dividend is the amount of money paid per share to stockholders each year.
-Stockholders do not respond to Dividends beyond the EPS; they consider them unsustainable.
-For example, if your EPS is \$1.50 per share and your Dividend is \$2.00 per share, stockholders would ignore anything above \$1.50 per share as a driver of stock price.
+The dividend is the amount of money paid per share to stockholders each year.
+Stockholders do not respond to dividends beyond the EPS; they consider them unsustainable.
+For example, if your EPS is \$1.50 per share and your dividend is \$2.00 per share, stockholders would ignore anything above \$1.50 per share as a driver of stock price.
 In general, dividends have little effect upon stock price.
-However, Capstone 2.0 is unlike the real world in one important aspect- there are no external investment opportunities.
+However, Foundation is unlike the real world in one important aspect- there are no external investment opportunities.
 If you cannot use profits to grow the company, idle assets will accumulate.
-Capstone 2.0 is designed such that in later rounds your company is likely to become a cash cow, spinning off excess cash.
-How you manage that spin-off is an important consideration in the endgame, and Dividends are an important tool at your disposal.
+Foundation is designed such that in later rounds your company is likely to become a cash cow, spinning off excess cash.
+How you manage that spin-off is an important consideration in the endgame, and dividends are an important tool at your disposal.

-You can buy back Stock.
+You can retire stock.
 The amount cannot exceed the lesser of either:

-- 5% of your outstanding shares, listed on page 2 of last year's Courier; or - Your total equity listed on page 3 of last year's Courier.
+- 5% of your outstanding shares, listed on page 2 of last year's FastTrack; or - Vour total equity listed on page 3 of last year's FastTrack.

-You are charged a 1.5% brokerage fee to retire stock
+You are charged a 1.5% brokerage fee to retire stock.